dmauser/DHCPServer-On-Azure/README.md

 ### Azure Side (10.100.0.0/16)

-- Configure Azure VPN GW to terminate S2S VPN to OnPrem Pfsense.
+- Configure Azure VPN GW to terminate S2S VPN to On-premises Pfsense.
 - Single VNET with two Azure Windows Server VMs named DHCP1 and DHCP2.
 - Installed DHCP Role but DHCP service only runs when Windows has Static IP address (see details on [Considerations running DHCP Server on Azure VM](#considerations-running-dhcp-server-on-azure-vm) )
     - To workaround that install MS Loopback Interface and set IPs 10.100.0.100 on DHCP1 and 10.100.0.200 on DHCP2.